mehrdadbakhtiari/adVNTR/README.rst

 adVNTR could be invoked from command line with ``advntr``

-Alternatively, you can install requirements and `install the adVNTR from source <http://advntr.readthedocs.io/en/latest/installation.html#install-from-source-not-recommended>`_.
+Alternatively, you can install dependencies and `install the adVNTR from source <http://advntr.readthedocs.io/en/latest/installation.html#install-from-source-not-recommended>`_.

 Data Requirements